C-Bone-UCL/Geom3D/README.md

 </p>

-The data collected during the project was saved to dataframes that can be found in the relecant experiment folders.
+The data collected during the project was saved to dataframes that can be found in the relevant experiment folders.